rotki/rotki/docs/api.rst

    :statuscode 200: Snapshot was imported successfully.
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: No user is currently logged in.
 Csv file has different timestamps.
-Snapshot contains an unknown asset.Csv file has invalid headers.Check error message.
+Snapshot contains an unknown asset.
+Csv file has invalid headers.
+Check error message.
    :statuscode 500: Internal rotki error.